connordelacruz/webdriver-test-tools/README.rst

 Overview
 ========

-This project aims to reduce the amount of time and additional code required to automate front-end functional testing by providing utilities and conventions for building test suites.
+WebDriver Test Tools provides a framework and utilities for writing front-end functional tests.

 Features
 --------

+- Testing framework for writing cross-browser front-end test suites
+- Pre-defined test functions for commonly used test procedures
 - Utilities and extended functionality for the Selenium WebDriver package
-- Pre-defined test methods for commonly used test procedures
-- Unit testing framework for automated tests on multiple browsers
-- Support for testing on headless browsers
-- Implementation of the `Page Object Model`_ and pre-defined page objects for common elements (navbars, forms, etc)
+- Implementation of the `Page Object Model`_ with pre-defined page objects for common elements (navbars, forms, etc)
 - Command line tool for quickly generating files and directories for new test projects
+- Mobile device layout emulation for responsive tests
+- Headless browser testing
-- Support for automating tests on `BrowserStack`_
+- Support for running tests on `BrowserStack`_

 .. _Page Object Model: https://martinfowler.com/bliki/PageObject.html
 .. _BrowserStack: https://www.browserstack.com/